usdaud/algotradinglib.github.io/en/pedia/k/keltner_channels.md

 ### History and Origin

 The concept of Keltner Channels was introduced by Chester W. Keltner in his 1960 book "How to Make Money in Commodities."
 The original version of Keltner Channels was based on a simple moving average (SMA) and the range of high-low prices.
-The modern version, however, replaces the SMA with an EMA and the range with Average True Range (ATR) to account for volatility.
+The modern version, however, replaces the SMA with an EMA and the range with [Average True Range](../a/average_true_range_(atr).md) (ATR) to account for volatility.

 ### Construction